 Sometimes restarting the Outlook may solve the connectivity issues between Outlook and Exchange Server.
-If the first steps fails to resolve the issue, you must restart Outlook client.
+If the first step fails to resolve the issue, you must restart Outlook client.
 Even if this fails too, you can restart your system.
-If still you’re facing the issue, it’s definitely a system connectivity issue.
+If still, you’re facing the issue, it’s definitely a system connectivity issue.
 You need to consult a technical support department as this is a networking issue.
 But if this is not, then you can try the next trick.

 Rebuild Outlook database file

 There are two types of database files in Outlook: PST aka Personal Storage Table and OST aka Offline Storage Table.
 Both these files are prone to corruption which can cause connectivity issues between Outlook and Exchange Server.
 You can fix this issue by rebuilding the database files.